kanton-basel-stadt/designsystem/README.md

 ## Purpose and idea

-This Unplugin aims to get developers started quickly with developing frontend components and installs both icons and CSS for the WebBS design system..
+This Unplugin aims to get developers started quickly with developing frontend components and installs both icons and CSS for the WebBS design system.

 Since the Unplugin only offers all the CSS, the markup needs to be built separately. **This is intentional.** Since frameworks such as Vue, Svelte, React, Twig, or Blade differ wildly in terms of template syntax, providing a standardised